top of page

 There are some exceptions when determining whether individuals and their assets are exempt from FATCA reporting, for example:

-• If, for any reason, you do not need to submit a tax return, then you don’t need to submit a FATCA report.
+• If, for any reason, you are not required to file a U.S. tax return, you are also not required to file a FATCA report.
+(This rule applies only to FATCA, not to FBAR.)

 • If you already reported an asset in IRS forms 3520, 5471, 8621, or 8865, you don’t need to report that asset in your FATCA form, but you do need to indicate which form that asset was previously reported in.